8 Nutrient Deficiencies Linked to Mood Imbalances

 Now you understand which nutrients play a key role in your mood.
 To correct these deficiencies, it is important to learn why you may be lacking these nutrients.

 If you are eating a poor diet with lots of processed food, refined sugars, and white flours then your meals are completely devoid of nutrients your body needs to balance your mood.
 Inflammatory foods, such as gluten and dairy, grains and legumes, sugar, eggs, caffeine, nuts, seeds, and nightshades can cause leaky gut, which leads to poor nutrient absorption and health problems.

-An unhealthy diet, environmental toxins, certain medications, and stress can all lead to leaky gut, tiny holes in your gut lining that allow food particles, bacteria, yeast, and viruses to enter your bloodstream.
+An unhealthy diet, environmental toxins, certain medications, and stress can all lead to leaky gut.
+In leaky gut, tiny holes in your gut lining allow food particles, bacteria, yeast, and viruses to enter your bloodstream.
 As a result, your body can’t absorb foods properly, leading to vitamin and mineral deficiencies, inflammation, health problems, and mood imbalances.34,35

 How to Prevent or Overcome Nutritional Deficiencies

 You can restore optimal levels of key nutrients in your body by upping your dietary intake and addressing the underlying causes of your deficiencies.
 Following these steps, you can nourish your body and create a balanced mood and happiness.